An economic bailout package for Portugal approved by EU finance ministers includes a £4.3 billion contribution from Britain.

 An emergency resolution agreed at a conference of trade union leaders in Athens said the drastic measures so far taken in the form of financial bailouts for Greece and Ireland - and now Portugal - in return for severe domestic public spending cuts were plunging the countries further into debt.

-Chancellor George Osborne has ruled out any UK involvement in a second Greek bailout, but could not avoid a share of the Portuguese bailout burden as all EU countries are committed under a 60 billion euro European Financial Stability Mechanism which runs until 2013.
+Mr Osborne, flying back to London on Tuesday afternoon, has ruled out any UK involvement in a second Greek bailout, but could not avoid a share of the Portuguese bailout burden as all EU countries are committed under a 60 billion euro European Financial Stability Mechanism which runs until 2013.